smartcar/eslint-config-smartcar/README.md

 ```

 To run the linter on your project simply run `npm run lint` and ESLint will report
 back errors and warnings.
-You can also run `npm run lint-fix` to use ESLint's
+You can also run `npm run lint -- --fix` to use ESLint's
 automatic fix mode, this will fix most simple style and spacing errors.

 Alternatively use [`smartcar/browser`](browser.js) if you're in the browser: